nationalarchivesusar/courts/JIS-SPEC-v1.md

 ### Privacy and minimization

 Collect only Roblox account identity and USAR justice-system data.
-Do not add fields for real names, real addresses, real birth dates, device fingerprints, or real-world identifiers without a separately approved requirement and classification review.
+Do not add fields for real names, real addresses, real birth dates, device fingerprints, or real-world identifiers without a separately approved requirement and data-access review.
 Store game server/job IDs only as restricted anti-fraud provenance and apply a defined retention period.

 ### Soft and physical deletion